Chart Color Schemes

 Condobolin features high concentrations of lone person households, with a higher-than-average median household size

-Family households constitute 66.8% of all households, including 26.7% couples with children, 28.5% couples without children, and 10.3% single parent families.
-Non-family households make up the remaining 33.2%, comprising 31.4% lone person households and 1.7% group households.
-The median household size is 2.4 people, larger than the Rest of NSW average of 2.3.
+Family households account for 66.8% of all households, including 26.7% couples with children, 28.5% couples without children, and 10.3% single parent families.
+Non-family households constitute the remaining 33.2%, with lone person households at 31.4% and group households making up 1.7%.
+The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households